razielium7/SQL-DQL/DQLapuntes.md

     		FROM casting
     		JOIN actor ON actorid = actor.id
     		WHERE actor.name LIKE 'Sigourney Weaver')
-      AND name NOT LIKE 'Sigourney Weaver
+      AND name NOT LIKE 'Sigourney Weaver;